thegenemyers/FASTK/README.md

 ```
 typedef struct
   { int    kmer;       //  Kmer length
     int    nparts;     //  # of threads/parts for the profiles
     int    nreads;     //  total # of reads in data set
     int64 *nbase;      //  nbase[i] for i in [0,nparts) = id of last read in part i + 1
-    int   *nfile;    //  nfile[i] for i in [0,nparts) = stream for ".prof" file of part i
     int64 *index;      //  index[i] for i in [0,nreads] = offset in relevant part file of
                        //      compressed profile for read i.
+    void  *private[4]; //  Private fields
   } Profile_Index;
 ```

 Like the k&#8209;mer stream class, the set of all profiles is not **loaded** into memory, but rather only **opened** so that individual profiles for a sequence can be read in and uncompressed on demand.
-So `nparts`> indicates how many hidden part files constitute the set of all profiles and `>nfile<` is an open file stream to each of the npart hidden .prof files containing the compressed profiles.
+So `nparts` indicates how many hidden part files constitute the set of all profiles.
+The .prof part files are opened as needed by the fetch routine.
-On the otherhand, all the .pidx files are loaded into an array of <code>nreads+1</code> offsets into the hidden files pointed at by `index` where the small nparts element table `nbase<` is used to resolve which part file a read is in.
+On the otherhand, all the .pidx files are loaded into an array of `nreads+1` offsets into the hidden .prof files pointed at by `index` where the small nparts element table `nbase` is used to resolve which part file a read is in.
 Specificaly, the reads whose compressed profile are found in part p, are those in [x,nbase[p]] where x is 0 if p = 0 and nbase[p-1] otherwise.
 For those reads whose compressed profile is in part p, the profile is at [y,index[i]) in the stream nfile[p] where y is 0 if i = x and index[i-1] otherwise.

 ```
 Profile_Index *Open_Profiles(char *name);
+Profile_Index *Clone_Profiles(Profile_INdex *P);

 void Free_Profiles(Profile_Index *P);